STOP !

 I.G.
 Not particularly.
 Intimate questions and difficulties obviously concern an important part of my program but intimacy is not the first point in a relationship: seduction never begins in your bedroom!
 If sensuality is the only thing a man and a woman are sharing, they don't form a 'couple': it's just a rather poor, sex-based relationship.
 These usually don't last a long time.

 E.B.
-Whenever I think of sex therapists I think of someone who talks exclusively about sex yet in your book « 70 ways to boost your love life », you say that seduction doesn't start in the bedroom; so where does it start?
+Whenever I think of sex therapists I think of someone who talks exclusively about sex yet in your book « 100 sure ways to help your couple », you say that seduction doesn't start in the bedroom; so where does it start?

 I.G.
 In the various ways you behave with your partner in every domains of your daily life as a couple, of course!
 For example, a continuously touchy woman who recriminates more often than she shows her tenderness, or a boorish man, deprived of any kind of attention and consideration, - how could they incite their partner to be in love with them??
 If during the day you never are really available for your partner, if you're indifferent to them, never attentive, often arguing for nothing, do you really think that "jumping" on them when back in your bedroom would be appreciated?
 Feelings and general behavior are important!